NadiarabTech100/Everything-Missing-But-The-Girl-App/README.md

 3. **Emergency Alarm**
    A loud, accessible alarm to deter threats and notify emergency contacts through sms immediately of a possible threat to person or property.

-4. **Police Station Locator** (Upgrade)
-   Shows nearby police stations for immediate help during emergencies.

-5. **Bus and Train Finder** (Upgrade)
+4. **Bus and Train Finder** (Upgrade)
    Helps users locate the nearest public transportation options in cases where travellers are compeletley lost.

-6. **Advice & Guidance for Solo Travelers** (Upgrade)
+5. **Pre-travel advice** (Upgrade)
    Provides tailored safety tips such as devices to have and general tips:
    - Packing essentials (e.g., power bank, mobile data).
    - Avoiding isolated areas like industrial estates or alleys.
    - Wearing practical footwear like trainers for ease of travel.
+   - Situational Awareness such as retracing your steps if required remebering landmarks
+   - Reporting crimes - Offering a list if non-emergency phone numbers for the police and transport services.
+This will encourage teaveller to report crimes increasing safety for all travellers.

-7. **Real-Time travel distruption to public transport services & Adverse weather conditons** (Upgrade) Informs users of immediate travel delays on trains and buses.
+6. **Real-Time travel distruption to public transport services & Adverse weather conditons** (Upgrade) Informs users of immediate travel delays on trains and buses.
   This also includes weather conditons preventing travellers from reaching their destinations and any road closures.

-8. **Reduced WiFi Notification**
+7. **Reduced WiFi Notification**
    Alerts users to areas with limited WiFi connectivity to enable better journey planning for the travller.

+8. **Language Support**: Offer multi-language support for international travellers.